 Consider a birth certificate to be your child’s passport into the world.
 It’s their first identity document and the platform from which they’ll jump out into the world as an individual.
 Getting a job and a tax file number, getting a license, getting a passport for that first overseas trip or move – it all starts with that Queensland birth certificate.

 Where do I get a birth certificate in Queensland?

-It’s possible to submit an application and pay ONLINE for a Queensland standard birth certificate.
+1) It’s possible to submit an application and pay ONLINE for a Queensland standard birth certificate to start the process.
 Go to www.qld.gov.au/birthcertificate

-If you’re not Brisbane bound you can travel to one of their agents at a Queensland Magistrate Court or a Queensland Government Agent Program Office (QGAP).
+3) Or, you can travel to one of the state governments agents at a Queensland Magistrate Court or a Queensland Government Agent Program Office (QGAP).
 Follow this link to find one near you.

 Do we need a certain type of birth certificate?